e2e8/rainmeter-xmlparser/README.md

 ### Usage

 The plugin requires a Source and a Query.
-The string result returned is just the result of the XPath query (serialized if it is a list of objects).
+The string result returned is just the result of the XPath query (serialized if it is a list of nodes).

 In most cases the desired result will be to get the the inner text of some element.
 XPath provides functions for this: